chainguard-dev/melange/docs/md/melange_compile.md

       --pipeline-dir string         directory used to extend defined built-in pipelines -r, --repository-append strings   path to extra repositories to include in the build environment --rm                          clean up intermediate artifacts (e.g. container images) --runner string               which runner to use to enable running commands, default is based on your platform.
-Options are ["bubblewrap" "docker"]
+Options are ["bubblewrap" "docker" "qemu"]
       --signing-key string          key to use for signing --source-dir string           directory used for included sources --strip-origin-name           whether origin names should be stripped (for bootstrap)